telerik/ajax-docs/controls/button/how-to/radbutton-validation-and-client-side-event-handlers.md

 To avoid this effect, the client-side method [Page_ClientValidate](http://msdn.microsoft.com/en-us/library/aa338815%28v=vs.71%29.aspx) should be utilized.
 It forces the validation on the client and returns a boolean value, indicating whether it is successful.
 Using this value you can stop the execution of the client-side function in case the page is not validated.
 The following example shows how to achieve this.

->note As of Q2 2012 the client-side event **OnClientClicking** is raised after the validation of the page and calling the method **Page_ClientValidate** is no longer needed.
+>tip As of Q2 2012 the client-side event **OnClientClicking** is raised after the validation of the page and calling the method **Page_ClientValidate** is no longer needed.

 On the ASPX page markup below are added a **TextBox**, which is validated with **RequiredFieldValidator**.
 The page is submitted through a**RadButton**, that has postback confirmation executed on its **OnClientClicking** event: